natcap/invest.users-guide/README.md

 Edits to the User Guide that pertain to the currently released version of InVEST can be made directly on this repo's `main` branch.

 Edits that pertain to a yet-to-be-released feature of InVEST should be made on the corresponding `release/X.X` branch in this repo.
-That branch should be merged into `main` at the same time that as the corresponding invest release.
+That branch should be merged into `main` at the same time as the corresponding invest release.

 ## Style Guidelines